A simple, flexible method for timing cross-calibration of space missions: Processing

-In X-ray missions, the position of the instrument changes rapidly due to the orbit of the satellite, so it is not practical to use a topocentric time for the folding procedure (as it often requires to accumulate data over multiple orbits).
+In high-energy missions, the detection of pulses often requires integration over multiple orbits of the satellites, making topocentric TOAs impractical.
 Therefore, in X-ray astronomy the conversion of times to the SSB, or \textit{barycentering}, often happens \textit{before} the folding, using tools like the \texttt{barycorr} FTOOL together with information on the satellite's position and velocity encoded in the orbit/attitude files shared by science operation centers as part of the ``housekeeping'' data for each observation.

 The coordinates of the source are a key parameter for barycentering, as we are going to detail in Section~\ref{sec:consistency}.
 Different barycentering tools encode the coordinates used in different FITS keywords (e.g. \texttt{{RA,DEC}\_OBJ} for \texttt{barycorr}, \texttt{{RA,DEC}\_TDB} for HEASOFT's \texttt{barycen}).